Applelo/compotes/docs/guide/drag.md

 ```

 - `options` (options object): Get options used to init the component
-- `isDraggable` (boolean): Tell if the component is draggable or not
+- `isDraggable` (boolean): Indicates if the component is draggable or not
-- `isDragging` (boolean): Tell if the component is currently dragging or not
+- `isDragging` (boolean): Indicates if the component is currently dragging or not

 ## Events